GridTools/gt4py/docs/functional/architecture/0013-Scalar_Operators.md

 use(value);
 ```

-Since this would probably be too slow, we can settle for:
+Since this would probably be too slow for high performance computing, we can settle for:
 ```c++
 std::common_type_t<long, double> value;
 if (condition) {